Top of the Pops: 2005

-2006: Cancellation
+2006

 On 20 June 2006, the show was formally cancelled and it was announced that the last edition would be broadcast on 30 July 2006.
 Edith Bowman co-presented its hour-long swansong, along with Jimmy Savile (who was the main presenter on the first show), Reggie Yates, Mike Read, Pat Sharp, Sarah Cawood, Dave Lee Travis, Rufus Hound, Tony Blackburn and Janice Long.

-The final day of recording was 26 July 2006 and featured archive footage and tributes, including the Rolling Stones – the very first band to appear on Top of the Pops – opening with "The Last Time", the Spice Girls, David Bowie, Wham!, Madonna, Beyoncé, Gnarls Barkley, the Jackson 5, Sonny and Cher and Robbie Williams.
+The final day of recording was 26 July 2006 and featured archive footage and tributes, including the Rolling Stones – the very first band to appear on Top of the Pops – opening with "The Last Time" (Savile explained in the programme that their first appearance on the show performing "I Wanna Be Your Man" had been wiped by the BBC), the Spice Girls, David Bowie, Wham!, Madonna, Beyoncé, Gnarls Barkley, the Jackson 5, Sonny & Cher and Robbie Williams.
 The show closed with a final countdown, topped by Shakira, as her track "Hips Don't Lie" (featuring Wyclef Jean) had climbed back up to number one on the UK Singles Chart earlier in the day.
 The show ended with Savile ultimately turning the lights off in the empty studio.

 Fearne Cotton, who was the current presenter, was unavailable to co-host for the final edition due to her filming of ITV's Love Island in Fiji but opened the show with a quick introduction recorded on location, saying "It's still number one, it's Top of the Pops".
 BARB reported the final show's viewing figures as 3.98 million.

-As the last episode featured no live acts in the studio, the last act to actually play live on a weekly episode of TOTP was Snow Patrol, who performed "Chasing Cars" in the penultimate edition; the last act ever featured visually on a weekly Top of the Pops was Girls Aloud, as part of the closing sequence of bands performing on the show throughout the years.
+As the last episode featured no live acts in the studio, the last act to actually play live on a weekly episode of TOTP was Snow Patrol, who performed "Chasing Cars" in the penultimate edition (the final song in that episode was actually McFly's cover of "Don't Stop Me Now" (the number one single that week), but this was a repeat from the previous week); the last act ever featured visually on a weekly Top of the Pops was Girls Aloud, as part of the closing sequence of bands performing on the show throughout the years.
 They were shown performing "Love Machine".

-2006–2022: After the end
+2006–2023

-The magazine and TOTP2 have both survived despite the show's axing, and the Christmas editions also continue after returning to BBC One.
-However, the TOTP website, which the BBC had originally promised would continue, is now no longer updated, although many of the old features of the site – interviews, music news, reviews – have remained, now in the form of the Radio 1-affiliated TOTP ChartBlog accessible via the remains of the old website.
+The magazine and TOTP2 both survived despite the show's axing, and the Christmas editions continue as of 2024.
+However, the TOTP website is now no longer updated.

-Calls for its return